May 21, 2018

-The short answer is that it varies – a location-centric app like Tinder offers matches solely according to their proximity to a set area, while compatibility-focused sites like Match.com claim to provide prospective partners based on shared interests, values and life goals.
-The fact that Match, a paid-for dating site, was found to be more popular than many of its free of charge counterparts suggests that many users are looking for a more data-led approach to dating.
+The short answer is that it varies – a location-centric app like Tinder offers matches solely according to their proximity to a set area, while compatibility-focused sites like Match.com claim to provide prospective partners based on more qualitative data like shared interests, values and life goals.
+The fact that Match, a paid-for dating site, was found to be more popular than many of its free-of-charge counterparts, suggests that many users are looking for a more data-led approach to dating.
 The very modern phenomenon of ‘swipe-burnout’ has been blamed for a resurgence in more ‘traditional’ methods of online dating.

 Just last month, Facebook’s creator and CEO Mark Zuckerberg announced that the social media giant would soon be launching its own algorithmically-driven dating platform dedicated to creating ‘real long-term relationships’.
-With Facebook’s vast personal data stores about its users, such a service could become a major player in the industry.
+With the vast amount of data Facebook stores about its users, such a service could easily become a major player in the industry.

-Until then though, let’s look at some of the ways existing sites and apps are analysing big data to get users dating.
+Until that time though, let’s look at some of the ways existing sites and apps are analysing big data to get users dating.

 Several dating sites ask users to complete a personality questionnaire when they sign up, some of the more in-depth can be hundreds of questions long.
 But, while the answers provide sites with a lot of valuable personal information about users, it’s not all they use.

-With permission from users, many apps and sites gain additional data insight from other sites they use, such as social media platforms, preferences on streaming sites and even online shopping histories.
-This kind of data can reveal much about a person, and dating sites often use it to account for the fact that, even if they don’t realise it, many users are less than truthful in their questionnaire answers.
+With permission from users, many apps and sites gain additional data insight from other sites their users’ use, such as social media platforms, preferences on streaming sites and even online shopping histories.
+This kind of data can reveal a huge amount of detail about a person, and dating sites often use it to account for the fact that, even if they don’t realise it, many users are less than truthful in their questionnaire answers.